Heimdal

 Automox dashboard screenshot.

-Automox is a platform-based, patch management solution capable of auto-patching Windows, Linux, and MacOS machines.
+Automox is a platform-based patch management solution that supports Windows, Linux, and macOS machines.
+The solution offers a range of powerful patch management features.

-Automox features per demand pricing tiers.
+Automox offers demand-based pricing tiers.
 For additional information, please contact the vendor.

 Testimonials